khandmo/resume_projects/DESIGN.md

 ### Functional decomposition into modules

-> List and briefly describe any modules that comprise your client, other than the main module.
 We anticipate the following modules or functions:

 1. *main*, which parses arguments and initializes other modules
 2. *handleInput*, which verifies stdin inputs by the user and sends it to the server
-3. *handleMessage*, verifies and interprets messages sent from the server
+3. *handleServerMessage*, verifies and interprets messages sent from the server

 We anticipate the use of these helper modules: